Ferguson's retirement shocks Manchester United's global fans

 THE ONLY SPORT THAT COUNTS

-To many Nigerians, soccer is the only sport that counts, and the English Premiership is the only league they follow, at the expense even of the domestic game.
+To many Nigerians, football is the only sport that counts, and the English Premiership is the only league they follow, at the expense even of the domestic game.

 Passions about the fortunes of Manchester United and its rivals Chelsea, Arsenal and Liverpool run every bit as high in Nigeria as they do back in Britain.
 Possibly more so.